-The Board has the overall responsibility to ensure that effective and sound risk management and internal control systems are maintained, while management is responsible for designing and implementing an internal control system to manage risks.
+The Board has the overall responsibility to ensure that effective and sound risk management and internal control systems are maintained, while management is responsible for designing and implementing an internal control system to manage risks, including environmental, social and governance (ESG) risks.
 The Board is also responsible for reviewing the effectiveness of the Company's risk management and internal control systems.